FAQ

 Q: What makes MVP better than existing processors?

-A: MVP is more cost-efficient than existing processors and is better positioned to ride the performance increases projected by Moore’s law, which in turn allows it to adequately meet the needs of emerging applications.
-For example, by providing performance efficiently through parallel computing, MVP’s underlying design and structure is very suitable for today’s and more so for tomorrow’s parallel programs.
-Moving forward, such cost efficiency will become more significant as the performance requirements from emerging digital gadgets continue to increase.
+A: MVP is more cost-efficient than existing processors and is better positioned to ride the performance curve projected by Moore’s law, which in turn allows it to adequately meet the needs of emerging applications.
+For example, by providing performance efficiently through parallel computing, MVP’s underlying design and structure is very suitable for today’s and tomorrow’s parallel programs.
+Moving forward, such cost efficiency will only become more significant as the performance requirements from emerging digital gadgets continue to increase.

-A:An Android SoC with our own core processor technology based on parallel computing with optimizing compilers, parallel programming APIs, and tool sets to assist application migration.
+A:An SoC targeting embedded and hand-held devices with our own core processor technology based on parallel computing.
+We also provide the linux and Android operating systems, reference board designs and software tool sets for application development and migration.

 Q: If I am currently using a chip that is based on another processor, can I just switch to MVP-based SoC without any efforts?

 A:No, chips cannot be simply swapped and expected to work.
-However, the boards incorporating such chips could be swapped and made to work without much effort, as long as the board has similar features as defined by our reference board.
-For example, we will provide a reference board design targeted to Android-based devices.
-If the board under consideration is Android-based but uses another processor chip, then it should not take much effort to swap to our reference board for Android.
+However, the boards incorporating such chips could be modified and made to work with the MVP-based SoC without much efforts, as long as the board has features similar to our reference board.
+For example, if the board under consideration is Android-based but uses another processor chip, then it should not take much effort to switch to a design based on our reference board for Android.

 A:The process of porting to MVP involves re-compiling the C/C++ application using the MVP compilers that we provide.
-Programs written in other assembly languages need to be rewritten using MVP assembly language.
+Programs written in other assembly languages need to be re-written using MVP assembly language.
 We provide documentation and tools to support such porting efforts.
-We can help do the work until you become up-to-speed.
+We will provide technical support until you have come up-to-speed.

 Q: Why parallel computing ?

-A:As more and more sophisticated applications and digital gadgets emerge, they exert greater and greater demands on the processors.
-Increasing the clock frequency is not a viable solution due to its being accompanied by much greater power consumption.
-As a result, we are seeing more and more multi-core and multi-threaded chips coming out as a better means to provide balanced performance in a more efficient way.
+A:As more and more sophisticated applications and digital gadgets emerge, they exert ever greater performance demands on the processors.
+Increasing the processor’s clock frequency is not a viable solution because high clock frequencies incur much greater power consumption.
+The trend is towards multi-core and multi-threaded chips which can provide balanced performance in a more efficient way.
 That is parallel computing.

-Q: Without many parallel applicationsbeing available today, how can people take advantage of MVP’s parallel execution capabilities?
+Q: There are not that many applications designed to run in parallel today.
+How can people take advantage of MVP’s parallel execution capabilities?

 Q: Why Android?

-Q: If I am currently using an ASIC chip for a specific function that I am targeting, would a MVP-based SoC beat that?
+Q: If I am currently using an ASIC chip for a specific function that I am targeting, can I switch to an MVP-based SoC?

-A:No, unfortunately.
-MVP is a general-purpose processor, even though a very cost-efficient one.
-But it may not be more efficient than an ASIC approach for a specific function.
-MVP is more suited to systems that need to handle multiple applications, not just one, or systems that need to be programmable for flexibility.
+A:Not always.
+MVP is a general-purpose processor.
+It is cost-efficient from the general-purpose point of view.
+But it may not be faster than an ASIC approach for a fixed function.
+MVP is more suited to systems that can stay programmable while still meeting its performance requirements.

-A:No difference in operating capability, but MVP has one additional advantage that relates to the context switch time and data movement that context switch involves.
-In a serial processor with higher clock frequency, the non-duplicated processing resources are time-shared among the multiple tasks.
-Whenever the processor switches its processing from one task to another, the current task’s computation states need to be saved before switching over to the new task.
-When processing switches back to the old task, its previous computation states need to be restored.
+A:No difference in operating performance, but MVP has one additional advantage that relates to the context switches and their accompanying data movement.
+In the serial processor with higher clock frequency, the non-duplicated processing resources are time-shared among the multiple tasks.
+Whenever the processor switches its processing from one task to another, the current task’s computation state needs to be saved before changing over to work on the new task.
+Eventually, processing will switch back to the old task and its previous computation state will need to be restored.
 Such switching incurs overhead in processor cycles and power consumption.
-On MVP, each task has its thread running simultaneously with the threads belonging to the other tasks.
-Each task uses its own dedicated machine resources that areavailable to it all the time.
-In addition, any computational resource that is not being made use of by a task can be dynamically allocated to another task that can make use of it on a cycle-by-cycle basis This results in much greater utilization, throughput and efficiency.
+On MVP, each task runs simultaneously with the other tasks.
+Each task uses its own dedicated machine resources that are available to it all the time.
+In addition, any computational resource that is not being made use of by a task can be dynamically allocated to another task that can make use of it on a cycle-by-cycle basis.
+This results in much greater utilization, throughput and efficiency.